dxlliv/planner/docs/index.md

 hero:
   text: Plan your Instagram profile like a pro
-  tagline: Simple, versatile, and fast.
+  tagline: Simple, fast, and versatile.
 Relieve the OCD<br />and build your definitive Instagram profile.
   actions:
     - theme: brand
       text: Get Started